shreyasriram4/shreyasriram4.github.io/_posts/2022-11-14-govtech-internship.md

 ## My...Future?

 In university, I learned fairly early that I want to be a Data Scientist.
-I loved working in an interdisciplinary field at the intersection of computing, business, and storytelling.
+I loved working in an interdisciplinary field amalgamating computing, business, and storytelling.
 However, I never really knew what kind of industry I wanted to contribute my efforts to.

 Having spent 5 months working at the intersection of consulting, the public sector, and data science, I can confidently and genuinely say that I hope to continue along this interdisciplinary trajectory.